This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Healthy Paws has excellent customer service and has offered stability in the pet insurance space since its inception.

 While the Fetch brand has only been a consumer option since January 2022, the former brand name went through an underwriter change in 2016 that resulted in sharp price increases and upset customers.
 It’s not uncommon to see price adjustments when an insurance company switches underwriters.
 The company received a lot of negative backlash with this change.
-However, it has mostly bounced back since then, and negative reviews have subsided, but we will be interested to see how the rebranding and new partnership with The Dodo affect customers.
+However, it has mostly bounced back since then, and negative reviews have subsided.

 We like the consistency that Healthy Paws has shown in the pet insurance space.
 We’d like to see how Fetch fares through its rebranding efforts.
 Often, we see companies go through turbulence when making a significant change, and because of this, Healthy Paws wins this category.